-- To roast the capsicums, put them on their sides under a hot oven grill.
+- To roast the capsicums/peppers, put them on a foil-lined baking tray on their sides under a hot oven grill.
 Grill them for 15-20 minutes, giving a quarter-turn every 5 minutes or so, until the peppers are charred and soft.
 The skin will become very black and crispy and that gives them a slightly smoky flavour.

-- Heat your oven to 180oC.
-Place blanched almonds onto a small tray and toast 5-7 minutes, stirring once or twice, until golden brown and aromatic.
+- When you remove the capsicums, heat your oven to 180 degrees C (350F).
+Place the blanched almonds onto a small tray and toast 5-7 minutes, stirring once or twice, until golden brown and aromatic.
+Keep an eye on the almonds when roasting them; they have a tendency to burn the moment you turn your back.
 Tip into a bowl and set aside until cool.

 - 425 g cooked chickpeas I used a can of chickpeas

 - 3 tbsp hulled tahini well stirred *

 - sea salt to taste I use Maldon sea salt flakes

 - a drizzle of olive oil and a sprinkle of cayenne pepper